Judge slaps down effort by Durkan, Chief Best to stop City Council ban on crowd-control weapons

 A federal judge on Wednesday slapped down efforts by Seattle Mayor Jenny Durkan and Police Chief Carmen Best to stop the implementation on Sunday of a new City Council ordinance that prohibits the Seattle Police Department (SPD) from using most crowd-control weapons, including tear gas and blast balls, against protesters.

-U.S. District Judge James Robart, in a brusque eight-page order said he would not stop the ordinance from taking effect, and was sharply critical of the city’s efforts to convince the court to issue an injunction, saying it didn’t attempt to meet the legal burden necessary.
+U.S. District Judge James Robart, in a brusque eight-page order, said he would not stop the ordinance from taking effect and was sharply critical of the city’s efforts to convince the court to issue an injunction, saying it didn’t attempt to meet the legal burden necessary.

 Durkan and Best, in a document notifying the court of the passage by the council of a so-called “Crowd-Control Weapons” (CCW) ordinance, ostensibly intended to alert the judge that the new law could conflict with a nearly eight-year-old settlement agreement between the SPD and the Department of Justice.